Visual Arts

 “The arts are the voice and memory of all communities and all societies.
 They are a universal language, a unifying force for humanity and an opportunity for our students to express themselves.
 Throughout the ages, individuals have used the God-given gift of fine art as a way to bear witness to and commemorate the great moments in the life of Christ and the Church.

+Our Art curriculum meets the high expectations of the National and New York State Standards in Art Education.
+It includes grade-level-appropriate exploration of: Aesthetics, Art criticism, Art heritage and Art production.
 We encourage children to express their own thoughts and emotions through fine art as a way to cultivate creative thinking and emotional development.
 We integrate the role of the Church in the discussion of art history and criticism.”